 We need each other, and this is not the time to pull away from meeting together (even virtually).
-Spiritual relationships encourage our faith and help urge us onward.
+Spiritual relationships help us to choose faith over fear and help urge us onward.

 In a time of a global pandemic, fighting the temptation to hide is even more critical because we are all more naturally isolated from one another.
 It’s easier to sink into your fears when you are alone because you have no one to give you perspective and, since we’re all a bit physically isolated, other people might not notice.

-But if you want to choose faith instead of fear, don’t hide.
+But if you want to choose faith over fear, don’t hide.
 Reach out to spiritual friends so they can encourage you, and you can encourage them.
 Everyone needs encouragement in these difficult times and looking for ways to encourage someone else might take your mind off your own fears.

-- How can you “step out of hiding” to connect with a friend or two today?
+How can you choose faith over fear and “step out of hiding” to connect with a friend or two today?